varnish/libvmod-curl/man/vmod_curl.rst

 Return value
         VOID
 Description
-        Performs a cURL request to the given URL.
-A deprecated alias for this function is `get`.
+        Performs a GET request to the given URL.
+A deprecated alias for this function is `fetch`.
 Example
         ::